Diamond Color

 Understanding Diamond Color: A Guide by Stienhardt & Stones

-What Is Diamond Color?
+What Is a Diamond Color?

 - D-F (Colorless): The highest grade that still has no color seen even using a 10X loupe.
 These types of diamonds are for those who want the best since they are the purest and the most brilliant.